Faculty & Staff Salary

 Research proposal budgets must also include student health insurance.
 While the graduate school breaks this cost down by semester, in practice, if you support a student in the spring, you must also budget for summer health insurance.
 You must budget health insurance unless you have documentation that a student is covered under another plan (for instance, a working spouse’s).
 Best practice is to budget these funds.
 If you don’t need them, you can always re-distribute them.

 The CEM tuition figure includes the CEM differential tuition cost.
-You must request tuition for a graduate student research assistant unless the agency explicitly refuses to fund tuition (include documentation w/proposal).
+You must request tuition for a graduate student research assistant unless the agency explicitly refuses to fund tuition (include documentation with proposal).
 If you wish to supply tuition from another source, please include a memo confirming the source and available funds.
 If you're in doubt about which tuition rate to use, apply the out-of-state rate.
-CEM policy currently is that researchers are not required to cover fees for students.
-However, if you wish to budget these costs, you can.
+University policy requires that researchers cover consolidated and infrastructure fees for students; course-specific fees can be included at your request.
 Basic fee costs can be reviewed in the Student Handbook.

 Travel & Lodging

-UAF limits M&I to $70/day for the Alaska cities of Anchorage, Juneau and Fairbanks only.
+- Note that the UA Board of Regents limits meals and incidental expenses (M&I) to $80/day for the Alaska cities of Anchorage, Juneau and Fairbanks.

 Vehicle Costs

-Costs for RENTING a vehicle from the university goes in the “Rental and Leases” section of the budget spreadsheet (section 311X), and these costs do not incur F&A costs.
-The same is true of renting/leasing a boat, a snowmachine, or a plane THAT YOU WILL DRIVE/FLY yourself.
+Costs for RENTING a vehicle from the university goes in the “Rental and Leases” section of the budget spreadsheet, and these costs do not incur F&A. The same is true of renting/leasing a boat, a snowmachine, or a plane THAT YOU WILL DRIVE/FLY yourself.
 Aircraft and ship charter services also go under “Rental and Leases” and these are also F&A-free.
 For vehicles in this category, you should budget fuel costs under “Supplies.”
+For charters, please confirm if the charter rate is a “wet” (fuel included) or “dry” (fuel costs separate) rate.
+Quotes should be provided for charter costs.

 Renting a vehicle from the university pool: Information on how to estimate costs and how to reserve a vehicle from UAF Facilities.
 Please note the extra charges for unpaved road use, which are significant.
 If you are driving any distance up the Dalton Highway, you should budget for this surcharge.
 You should also budget fuel for these vehicles.